jagratadeb/LearnDSA/README.md

   - Email: jagratadeb2004@gmail.com

 ---
-Feel free to explore, learn, and contribute (check out contribution guidelines) to this repository!
+Feel free to explore, learn, and contribute to this repository (check the contribution guidelines first)!